sfigg/commercialization-public/design/compatibility/1709/device-trustedplatformmodule.md

 <tr>
 <td>**Miscellaneous**</td>
 <td>Execution of the TPM 2.0 command TPM2_NV_Increment must not require an open object slot.
 <br>Under normal use cases the clock may not become “Unsafe”.
-Normal use cases exclude a “disorderly shutdown” as defined in TCG TPM Library Specification Part 1, or a call to TPM2_ClockSet.
+Normal use cases exclude a “disorderly shutdown” as defined in TCG TPM Library Specification.
-<br>The clock must be rendered “safe” within 15 seconds of any boot of the system.
 <br>The TPM may only increment the FailedTries counter on TPM_Startup if no TPM_Shutdown has occurred since the most recent use of a DA protected asset.
 <br>The TPM Vendor must provide Microsoft with documentation detailing how to decode TPM Get Capability calls into the TPM Manufacturer Identity, Model Number and Firmware Version.
 All of these items must be available on every device, and consistent with the actual firmware and model under test.
+<br>The TPM must support TPM_PT_NV_BUFFER_MAX of at least 0x300 (HEX) bytes.
+<br>The TPM Vendor must provide Microsoft with the datasheets for the TPM under test.
+<br>The TPM Vendor must on request provide sample devices to Microsoft to validate compliance with the requirements before being considered certified.
 </td>
 <td>**Mandatory**</td>
 </tr>